 It is most often found in montane woodlands and along streamcourses.

 the Modest Sphinx or Poplar Sphinx,

-This large poplar/willow feeder is reported in Jefferson.
+This large poplar/willow feeder is not reported in Baker County.

 They are a heavy bodied species.